outeredge/magento-bulk-actions/README.md

-# magento-bulk-actions
-Order bulk actions
+Order bulk actions: Module for Magento 2 by outer/edge